jamong/music-rnn/README_eng.md

 # except:
 #     pass
 ```
-- Getting weights file personally
+- Creating weights file
   * delete music-rnn/rnn_lstm_jzs1_eng/wts_Waltzes/train_piano_wts_seq_model_2015.11.11.23:52:29.wts file
   * or move above file to another path
-  * just following above **Basic Usage**
+  * just follow above **Basic Usage**
 - Using another weights file
   * (see above source codes) comment **load automatically block**, and uncomment **load passively block**,
-  * next, mov another weights file what you wanna use for train to DIR_WEIGHTS directory,
+  * next, move other weights file that you want to use for train to DIR_WEIGHTS directory,
-  * write the wts file name to **filename_wts = "another_file_name"**,
+  * write the weights file name to **filename_wts = "other_file_name"**,
-  * just following above **Basic Usage**
+  * follow above **Basic Usage**

 ### Change Data Set
-- If you want to use Data set of Modeling Temporal Dependencies in High-Dimensional Sequences what I used to have a traing and testing,
+- In case of using Data set of Modeling Temporal Dependencies in High-Dimensional Sequences as in this source,
 - http://www-etud.iro.umontreal.ca/~boulanni/icml2012
 - move to above link, and download below Source files (4 files)
   - Piano-midi.de1 : Source (124 files, 951 KB) or Piano-roll (7.1 MB)